-When your pet sees us for their vet checkup at our Citrus County animal hospital, we can prevent health issues from developing in the first place, or detect them early, when they can be treated most easily and effectively.
+When your pet sees us for their vet checkup at our Dunnellon animal hospital, we can prevent health issues from developing in the first place, or detect them early, when they can be treated most easily and effectively.

 A thorough physical exam can give your veterinarian a complete picture of your pet's overall health.

 Did you know your pet's general demeanor and physical condition can give us clues to their overall health?
 Their weight in relation to their size, level of alertness, and how they stand and walk all point to how healthy they are overall.

 Signs of problems often appear in a dog's and cat's coat or skin.
 We'll check both of these for excessive dryness or oiliness, bumps, lumps, shedding, abnormal hair loss, or dandruff.

 We'll check your pet's ears, eyes, and nose for discharge or abnormalities.
 We will also check the mouth for signs of oral health issues such as periodontal disease or plaque buildup.

 Blood pressure, pulse, heart rhythm and rate are essential to heart health.
 These will be tested to ensure they're within the normal range.
 The lungs will then be examined for any evidence of abnormal breathing.

 Painful or swollen lymph nodes are often an indication of poor health.
 These will be examined along with the abdomen to ensure the bladder, spleen, liver, stomach, kidneys, and intestines all feel normal, and that your pet is not showing any signs of discomfort.

 Puppies & Kittens

 In their first few weeks of life, puppies and kittens need proper medical attention.